eficode-academy/terraform-fundamentals/README.md

 Learn to secure Terraform configurations and follow best practices.

 ### Topics Covered
-- (Topics related to best practices and security measures in Terraform)
+- (Topics related to best practices in Terraform)